-ICEL Brexit Series - Implications for All-Ireland Trade
+ICEL Brexit Series - Implications for Trade on the island of Ireland

+10am - 5pm (registration from 9.30am).
 Trade is arguably the most contentious area in upcoming negotiations between the United Kingdom and EU27 in the context of the UK's withdrawal from the EU.
-A competence of the European Union, the UK will have to renegotiate its trading relationship with its European partners, a matter that poses a serious challenge for the island of Ireland, in particular as speculation mounts as to the necessary reemergence of a hard border with Northern Ireland, the resurrection of customs or "trade facilitation posts” and depending on whether the UK opts for a hard or soft Brexit after the 8th June elections, the distinct possibility of the UK departing the customs union and seeking to assert itself as a standalone member of the WTO and to establish its own tariff schedules.
-As the negotiations intensify, the ICEL proposes to examine the legal implications of both a soft and hard Brexit for trade on the island of Ireland in a full-day conference with leading practitioners, academics and stakeholders in this field, exploring the potential consequences of the various options open to the negotiating parties.
+A competence of the European Union, the UK will have to renegotiate its trading relationship with its European partners, a matter that poses a serious challenge for the island of Ireland, in particular, as speculation mounts as to the necessary re-emergence of a hard border with Northern Ireland, the resurrection of customs or "trade facilitation posts” and the results of the UK general election on 8th June.
+Is the UK still likely to depart the customs union?
+Will it continue to explore the possibility of asserting itself as a standalone member of the WTO and to establish its own tariff schedules or is a softer Brexit now inevitable?
+How will the UK approach formal negotiations which are due to commence on 19th June?

-Charlie Flanagan T.D., Minister for Foreign Affairs and Trade - Opening address - TBC
+Charlie Flanagan T.D. - Minister for Foreign Affairs and Trade - Opening address - TBC

 Timothy Lyons QC BL – 39 Essex Chambers, London - Customs union - EU foundation stone, Brexit stumbling stone.